bclarkson-code/Tricycle/README.md

 row from a matrix is dramatically faster than doing a matrix multiplication so we'll do that instead.
 We can wrap this logic up in a new layer: [Embedding](https://github.com/bclarkson-code/Tricycle/blob/main/src/tricycle/layers.py#L365).

+We aren't quite done with the input block however.
+Transformers perform better When they are given information about where a given token is in the context window (e.g is a token at the start, end or somewhere in the middle?).
+In the original [transformer paper](https://arxiv.org/abs/1706.03762), this was done by with some sine waves but GPT-2 uses learned embeddings which are conceptually simpler (although computationally more expensive).
+When we pass a token through an embedding layer, we also pass the index of the token through a different embedding layer and then add the two embeddings together.
+This way, the embedding contains information about which token was passed into the model, as well as where it is in the context window.

+Putting these operations together, we finally get our input block:

 ## Contact